opsoc/opendata-governance/README.md

 ## List of Global Open Data Portals

 Open Data Governance Project is gathering a [List of Global Open Data Portals](/opendata-portal/).
-Contributing is welcome and can be made via GitHub [issues](https://github.com/opsoc/opendata-governance/issues).
+Contributions & Inputs are welcome and can be made via GitHub [issues](https://github.com/opsoc/opendata-governance/issues).

 ## What is Open Data ?